Why You Should Visit

 During the summer months, the Town of Little Compton manages recreational use of the beach through an agreement with The Nature Conservancy.
 The only public access to Goosewing Beach Preserve is through the town's South Shore Beach, which charges an entrance fee during the summer months.

-For the 2021 season the parking fee is $15/day on weekdays and $20/day on the weekends.
+For the 2022 season the parking fee is $18/day on weekdays and $23/day on the weekends.
 The fee is charged from 8:00am until 4:00pm daily, from approximately Memorial Day until Labor Day.
 Please see the Little Compton Beach Commission’s website for more detailed beach regulations, including camping rules.
 Please leave your pets at home, and do not enter fenced areas marked off by enclosures.
 No dogs are allowed on the preserve from April 1st until September 1st.

 Why TNC Selected this Site

-Working with the Little Compton Agricultural Conservancy Trust and the RI Department of Environmental Management, TNC acquired Goosewing Beach in 1989.
-It is one of only five known breeding sites in Rhode Island for the federally threatened piping plover.
-Biologists have monitored the plover nesting grounds here since 1984.
+Working with the Little Compton Agricultural Conservancy Trust and the RI Department of Environmental Management, TNC established the Goosewing Beach Preserve in 1989.
+It is one of five breeding sites for federally threatened piping plovers in the Sakonnet area of Rhode Island and nearby Westport, Massachusetts.
+Biologists have monitored the plover nesting grounds at Goosewing Beach since 1984.
 The muddy flats of the adjacent Quicksand Pond provide an important food source for piping plovers, as well as a safe brood-rearing area.

 What TNC Has Done/Is Doing